mohllal/notes/book-rest-api-rulebook.md

   - The query component of a URI should be used to paginate collection or store results.

 - The entirety of a resource’s URI should be treated opaquely by basic network-based intermediaries such as HTTP caches.
 Caches must not vary their behavior based on the presence or absence of a query in a given URI.
 Specifically, response messages must not be excluded from caches based solely upon the presence of a query in the requested URI.

+## Chapter 3: Identifier Design with URIs

+- Each HTTP method has specific, well-defined semantics within the context of a REST API’s resource model.
+The purpose of **GET** is to retrieve a representation of a resource’s state. **HEAD** is used to retrieve the metadata associated with the resource’s state.
+PUT should be used to add a new resource to a store or update a resource. **DELETE** removes a resource from its parent. **POST** should be used to create a new resource within a collection and execute controllers.
+- `Request-Line = Method <SP> Request-URI <SP> HTTP-Version <CRLF>`.
+- Request method rules:
+  - **GET** and **POST** must not be used to tunnel other request methods.
+Tunneling refers to any abuse of HTTP that masks or misrepresents a message’s intent and undermines the protocol’s transparency.
+  - **GET** must be used to retrieve a representation of a resource.
+  - **HEAD** should be used to retrieve response headers.
+In other words, *HEAD* returns the same response as *GET*, except that the API returns an empty body.
+  - **PUT** must be used to both insert and update a stored resource.
+The *PUT* request message must include a representation of a resource that the client wants to store.
+However, the body of the request may or may not be exactly the same as a client would receive from a subsequent *GET* request.
+  - **PUT** must be used to update mutable resources.
+  - **POST** must be used to create a new resource in a collection.
+  - **POST** must be used to execute controllers.
+  - **DELETE** must be used to remove a resource from its parent which is often a collection or store.
+Once a DELETE request has been processed for a given resource, the resource can no longer be found by clients.
+Therefore, any future attempt to retrieve the resource’s state representation, using either GET or HEAD, must result in a *404 (Not Found)* status returned by the API.
+  - **OPTIONS** should be used to retrieve metadata that describes a resource’s available interactions that includes an *Allow* header value.
+- `Status-Line = HTTP-Version <SP> Status-Code <SP> Reason-Phrase <CRLF>`.
+- Response status codes rules:
+  - 1xx: Informational: Communicates transfer protocol-level information.
+  - 2xx: Success: Indicates that the client’s request was accepted successfully.
+    - **200 (OK)** should be used to indicate nonspecific success and should include a response body.
+    - **200 (OK)** must not be used to communicate errors in the response body.
+    - **201 (Created)** must be used to indicate successful resource creation.
+    - **202 (Accepted)** must be used to indicate successful start of an asynchronous action.
+    - **204 (No Content)** should be used when the response body is intentionally empty and is usually sent out in response to a *PUT*, *POST*, or *DELETE* request, when the REST API declines to send back any status message or representation in the response message’s body.
+  - 3xx: Redirection: Indicates that the client must take some additional action in order to complete their request.
+    - **301 (Moved Permanently)** should be used to relocate resources.
+    - **302 (Found)** should not be used.
+    - **303 (See Other)** should be used to refer the client to a different URL.
+It allows a REST API to send a reference to a resource without forcing the client to download its state.
+Instead, the client may send a GET request to the value of the Location header.
+    - **304 (Not Modified)** should be used to preserve bandwidth
+    - **307 (Temporary Redirect)** should be used to tell clients to resubmit the request to another URI.
+It indicates that the REST API is not going to process the client’s request.
+Instead, the client should resubmit the request to the URI specified by the response message’s Location header.
+  - 4xx: Client Error: This category of error status codes points the finger at clients.
+    - **400 (Bad Request)** may be used to indicate nonspecific failure.
+    - **401 (Unauthorized)** must be used when there is a problem with the client’s credentials.
+    - **403 (Forbidden)** should be used to forbid access regardless of authorization state.
+    - **404 (Not Found)** must be used when a client’s URI cannot be mapped to a resource.
+    - **405 (Method Not Allowed)** must be used when the HTTP method is not supported.
+    - **406 (Not Acceptable)** must be used when the requested media type cannot be served.
+    - **409 (Conflict)** should be used to indicate a violation of resource state.
+    - **412 (Precondition Failed)** should be used to support conditional operations
+    - **415 (Unsupported Media Type)** must be used when the media type of a request’s payload cannot be processed.
+  - 5xx: Server Error: The server takes responsibility for these error status codes.
+    - **500 (Internal Server Error)** should be used to indicate API malfunction.